Yemeni passport

 A Yemeni passport is a government document used by citizens of Yemen for international travel.
 Yemeni passports are issued by the Immigration and Naturalization Service of the Ministry of the Interior, and by some Yemeni consulates and embassies around the world.

-Yemeni passports are typically 42 pages long and have a dark blue cover inscribed with the Emblem of Yemen (and the words "Republic of Yemen" and "Passport" in English and Arabic).
+Yemeni passports are typically 48 pages long and have a dark blue cover inscribed with the Emblem of Yemen (and the words "Republic of Yemen" and "Passport" in English and Arabic).
 As Arabic is a right-to-left script, the passport pages read from right to left.
 The passport is valid for six years after the date of issue.

-In the old days, when Yemen was a British colony (Colony of Aden), British passports were given to travellers from Yemen.
+Before 1967, when Aden was a British colony (Colony of Aden), British passports were given to travelers from there.

-Page content

-The first page of the passport provides the Identity of the passport holder in Arabic and English.
-On the left of the Identity page is a picture of the passport holder.
-Other information on the Identity page includes: